 CHESSN management in TCSI

-Providers are currently required to acquire a Commonwealth Higher Education Student Support Number (CHESSN) through HEIMS WebService or HEIMS Administration for their Commonwealth assisted students and then report this information back to the department in various data files to HEIMS.
+Providers were required to acquire a Commonwealth Higher Education Student Support Number (CHESSN) through HEIMS WebService or HEIMS Administration for their Commonwealth assisted students and then report this information back to the department in various data files to HEIMS.

 TCSI has created an opportunity to rationalise this existing circular process.
 Under TCSI, data that identifies a student at a provider is reported and stored in single place – in the provider’s ‘student’ record.
 The provider can then link course, unit and loans data to that student record so that student data does not have to be reported multiple times on multiple files.
 That ‘student’ record has all the information needed for the department to identify a CHESSN for the student.